Business Ethics &Legal Studies (LGST)

 LGST 3730 Values Based Leadership in Practice (4 Credits)

 This course is a practical focus on leadership culture through analysis of real leaders applying theory to their personal experiences and practice.
 The course utilizes speakers in the Voices of Experience Speaker Series and outstanding literature to facilitate discussion.
 The course is offered in two-credit-hour sequences over two quarters.
-Prerequisites: LGST 2000 and degree checkpoint 2.
+Prerequisites: LGST 2000.

 LGST 4198 E-Commerce Law and Ethics (4 Credits)